geopython/GeoHealthCheck/docker/README.md

 go to http://localhost:8083 (port 80 in GHC Container is mapped to 8083 on host).

-NB this runs GHC standalone with a `SQLite` DB, but without the GHC Runner that performs the healthchecks.
-This can be done by setting `GHC_RUNNER_IN_WEBAPP`:
+NB this runs GHC standalone with a `SQLite` DB and with the GHC Runner that performs the healthchecks.
+But this may in cases not be optimal as the `GHC Webapp`  may get overloaded from processing by the `GHC Runner`.
+Tip: to see detailed logging add `-e GHC_LOG_LEVEL=10 `.

+This mode can be disabled by passing `GHC_RUNNER_IN_WEBAPP` to as an ENV var to the Docker container:

 ```
-docker run  --name ghc_web -e GHC_RUNNER_IN_WEBAPP=True -p 8083:80 -v ghc_sqlitedb:/GeoHealthCheck/DB geopython/geohealthcheck:latest
+docker run  --name ghc_web -e GHC_RUNNER_IN_WEBAPP=False -p 8083:80 -v ghc_sqlitedb:/GeoHealthCheck/DB geopython/geohealthcheck:latest

 ```

-This allows both the `GHC Webapp` (Dashboard)and `GHC Runner` within a single Docker container.
+This allows both the `GHC Webapp` (Dashboard)and `GHC Runner` within a separate Docker containers.
-But this may in cases not be optimal as the `GHC Webapp`  may get overloaded from processing by the `GHC Runner`.
-To see logging add `-e GHC_LOG_LEVEL=10 `.

-You can also run `GHC Webapp` (Dashboard) and `GHC Runner` as separate containers by overriding the default `ENTRYPOINT` with `/run-runner.sh`:
+You can then run `GHC Runner` as a separate container by overriding the default `ENTRYPOINT` with `/run-runner.sh`:

 ```
 docker run -d --name ghc_runner --entrypoint "/run-runner.sh" -v ghc_sqlitedb:/GeoHealthCheck/DB geopython/geohealthcheck:latest
 ```

-The most optimal way to run GHC with scheduled jobs and optionally Postgres as backend DB, is to use [Docker Compose](https://docs.docker.com/compose), see below.
+But the most optimal way to run GHC with scheduled jobs and optionally Postgres as backend DB, is to use [Docker Compose](https://docs.docker.com/compose), see below.

 ## Using docker-compose